Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 If signs and symptoms fail to improve after 2 days, the patient should be re-evaluated (see PRECAUTIONS).

-Pred Forte® (prednisolone acetate ophthalmic suspension, USP) 1% is supplied sterile in opaque white LDPE plastic bottles with droppers with white high impact polystyrene (HIPS) caps as follows:
+Pred Forte® (prednisolone acetate ophthalmic suspension, USP) 1% is supplied sterile in opaque white LDPE plastic bottles with droppers with pink high impact polystyrene (HIPS) caps as follows:

 1 mL in 5 mL bottle - NDC 11980-180-01